Skip to main content

 Note: 2 x M.2 [M+A] and no PCI-E slot and uses an LGA-115X cooler

-With Ryzen 3000s (AM4) there were initially no Thin Mini-ITX motherboards at around mid-2019 but then AS Rock took the brave step to create an AM4 based Thin Mini-ITX motherboard called the A320TM-ITX which loosely conforms to the Thin Mini-ITX specification (originally an Intel standard).
-It also only supports GPU Enabled CPUs.
+With Ryzen 3000s (i.e., using the AM4 socket), there were initially no Thin Mini-ITX motherboards (@mid-2019), but then ASRock took the brave step to create an AM4-based Thin Mini-ITX motherboard called the A320TM-ITX which loosely conformed to the Thin Mini-ITX specification (originally an Intel standard).
+The A320TM-ITX only supports GPU-enabled CPUs (a.k.a, APUs).

-Note: I have not been able to find any place to buy one yet though (Feb 2020).
+Note: I have not yet been able to find a place to purchase one (@Feb-2020).

 Except here: https://www.aliexpress.com/item/4000355852427.html

-HEATSINK WARNING: One of the unusual approaches the Onda B320-IPC (above) and the newer ASRock A320TM-ITX (below) both take is to dispense with the use of a typical AM4 CPU cooler layout in favour of supporting the existing cohort of thin LGA115X CPU coolers.
+HEATSINK WARNING: One of the unusual approaches the Onda B320-IPC (above) and the newer ASRock A320TM-ITX (below) both take is to dispense with the use of a typical AM4 CPU cooler layout in favour of supporting the existing cohort of thin LGA115X CPU coolers that were specified in the original Intel standard, thus conforming with the original standard.

 A320TM-ITX%2528L2%2529